-When Managing Editor Stewart Walker visited Cepton Technologies to investigate their efforts to build on their automotive lidar experience with a sensor designed for UAVs1, Cepton recommended that he visit its customer, May Mobility, which was successfully using its sensors on autonomous vehicles for transporting office workers in Detroit, Michigan.
+When Managing Editor Stewart Walker first visited Cepton Technologies to investigate their efforts to build on their automotive lidar experience with a sensor designed for UAVs1, Cepton recommended that he visit its customer, May Mobility, which was successfully using its sensors on autonomous vehicles for transporting office workers in Detroit, Michigan.
 He visited May Mobility’s headquarters in Ann Arbor, Michigan and its operations center in Detroit in July 2018.
 Here is what he discovered.

 Ann Arbor headquarters